South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Performance Insights

-- The Gamecocks average 81.4 points per game (seventh in college basketball) while allowing 51.1 per contest (fourth in college basketball).
-They have a +971 scoring differential overall and outscore opponents by 30.3 points per game.
+- The Gamecocks have a +971 scoring differential, topping opponents by 30.3 points per game.
+They're putting up 81.4 points per game to rank seventh in college basketball and are giving up 51.1 per contest to rank fourth in college basketball.

-- On offense, South Carolina is putting up 80 points per game this year in conference action.
-To compare, its overall average (81.4 points per game) is 1.4 PPG higher.
+- Offensively, South Carolina is averaging 80 points per game this season in conference contests.
+As a comparison, its season average (81.4 points per game) is 1.4 PPG higher.

-- Offensively, the Gamecocks have played better at home this year, posting 86.2 points per game, compared to 77.2 per game when playing on the road.
+- The Gamecocks are posting 86.2 points per game this year when playing at home, which is nine more points than they're averaging in away games (77.2).

-- The Gamecocks' offense has been less effective over their last 10 games, scoring 79.6 points a contest compared to the 81.4 they've averaged this year.
+- The Gamecocks' offense has been worse over their last 10 games, scoring 79.6 points a contest compared to the 81.4 they've averaged this season.

 © 2023 Data Skrive.
 All rights reserved.